mhvwerts/AJAX-instrument-control/README.md

 ## Installation

 All the files in the repository should go on the server side, in one and the same directory, from which ``roboserv.py`` is run.

+**Note** In the present version, a writable directory called ``/ramdisk`` is required in the root of your filesystem (mount point of the RAM-disk).
+This location can be changed in the ``roboserv.py`` code.
+Instructions for setting up the RAM-disk can be found in the ``roboserv.py`` code.
+If you just run the script "out of the box", it will not work: it needs to be tailored to the specific system you run it on.

 On the client side, all that is needed is a compatible web browser software (most recent browsers will work; Firefox recommended).